yykids/Container-Container-Registry/en/user-guide.md

 Login Succeeded
 ```

+> [Note]
+> When docker login command is used, the maximum validity period of the token is 12 hours.

 ### Create Tags
 To save container images at a user registry, name of a repository including user registry address, and tags are required.
 To create a tag, use the **tag** command of Docker CLI.